hasshe/valentino/README.md

 ## ✨ Features

-- 🎀 **Beautiful Valentine's Theme** - Pink gradient background with custom styling
+- 🌈 **Multiple Holiday Themes** - Automatically switches between Valentine's, Easter, Halloween, and Christmas based on the date
-- 🖼️ **Animated GIFs** - Valentine's Day animations
+- 🖼️ **Animated GIFs** - Holiday-specific animations
 - 🏃 **Runaway "NO" Button** - The NO button escapes the cursor when you try to click it
 - 😜 **Popup GIF on Hover** - A GIF appears when the NO button runs away
-- 📜 **Contract Overlay** - When they click YES, show them the "Valentine Contract" they can't close
+- 📜 **Contract Overlay** - Shows a custom contract image for each holiday when YES is clicked
 - 💅 **Lumo Theme Integration** - Uses Vaadin's Lumo theme variables for consistent styling

 ## 🚀 Getting Started